6 Sneaky Signs You Might Be Eating Too Much Salt

 Below, you'll find six signs you could be eating too much salt on a regular basis.

 You Always Feel Bloated

-Additionally, high-sodium diets typically include more highly processed foods and fewer wholesome, fiber-rich foods (like whole grains and veggies).
-This study found reducing your sodium intake and upping the amount of fiber in your diet could do wonders for your frequent bloating.
+Additionally, high-sodium diets typically include more highly processed foods and fewer whole, fiber-rich foods (like whole grains, fruits and veggies).
+This study found reducing your sodium intake and upping the amount of fiber in your diet could do wonders for those experiencing frequent bloating.

 You Can't Seem to "Get Regular"

-With bloating often comes constipation, and eating too much salt can certainly be the culprit.
-When you eat too much salt, the water content in our intestines and stool will move to other parts of the body to achieve fluid balance.
+With bloating often comes constipation, and eating too much salt may be the culprit.
+When you eat too much salt, the water content in our intestines and stool can move to other parts of the body to achieve fluid balance.

-Filling up on hydrating, high-fiber foods like watermelon, beans and apples helps restore the body's water imbalance and get things moving.
-Reducing your intake of highly processed foods can make a huge difference, foods high in fat and sugar also contribute to constipation and rarely have any fiber.
+Filling up on hydrating, high-fiber foods like watermelon, beans and apples can help restore the body's water balance and get things moving.
+Reducing your intake of highly processed foods can make a huge difference too, foods high in fat and sugar also contribute to constipation and rarely have any fiber.

 You Get Frequent Headaches